+I am the principal investigator for the Health and Immigration Policies and Practices Research Program.
 My current program of research seeks to bridge the gaps between immigration policy and health policy and practices.
 Although I am largely a qualitative researcher, I employ diverse methodological approaches.
-I have conducted studies using case study methodology, critical ethnography, quantitative analysis of large data sets, metasynthesis, and scoping reviews.
+I have conducted studies using case study methodology, critical ethnography, participatory action research, quantitative analysis of large data sets, metasynthesis, and scoping reviews.
 My research is largely situated within the critical social paradigm.
-In the past, I have used transnationalism, transnational feminist, and postcolonial feminist lens in my research projects.
+In the past, I have used transnationalism, transnational feminist, intersectionality, and postcolonial feminist lens in my research projects.
 My current research is in the following areas:

 - Health and well-being of temporary foreign workers